 Costo Travel, AARP, AAA, and other travel agencies are other places to find these packages.

-Flights on Tuesdays, Wednesdays, and Saturdays are often less expensive than those on Mondays, Fridays, and Sundays, though this is only sometimes true.
 Why?
 Because before the pandemic, most business travel would happen on Sundays, Mondays, and Fridays.
 Be flexible with your departure and return dates to save on airfare.

 If you have flexibility, you can use Google Flights or Skyscanner to see the cheapest day to fly out or return.
 When you enter your departure and return dates, give the website a few seconds to populate the rates.
 Choose the least expensive departure and return dates based on this data.